gbmhunter/blog/content/electronics/components/memory/index.md

 A _multi-level cell_ is a individual storage element which can hold more than one bit of information.

 1. **SLC** (_Single Level Cell_) is the highest grade of NAND flash.
+Each cell only has one voltage level it is charged to, allowing only 1-bit to be stored per cell.
 It is very hard to purchase via standard retail outlets.
 [Example](https://nz.rs-online.com/web/p/micro-sd-cards/1448058/).
-2. **MLC** (_Multi Level Cell_).
+2. **MLC** (_Multi Level Cell_) has 4 voltage levels per cell, allowing 2 bits of information to be stored.
 Read speeds are typically lower than _SLC_ because the controller may need to read the cell at two different voltages to help resolve errors[^wikipedia-multi-level-cell].
 MLC cards are also marketed for industrial use.
+The Intel 8087 was one of the first mass-produced ICs to use MLC technology.

 [^sandisk-sd-oem-product-manual]: [https://datasheet.ciiva.com/26837/getdatasheetpartid-335894-26837658.pdf](https://datasheet.ciiva.com/26837/getdatasheetpartid-335894-26837658.pdf)
 [^wikipedia-multi-level-cell]: [https://en.wikipedia.org/wiki/Multi-level_cell](https://en.wikipedia.org/wiki/Multi-level_cell)